austing25/BADBEAGLE/README.md

 ## Disclosure of Personal Information

 We will not disclose your information to any third party except if you expressly consent or where required by law.

-# BAD BEAGLE TECH SUPPORT
-Please send your support questions to: a.gendron25@gmail.com